sijojosan21/message-board/README.md

 <br/>

 ### How to Deploy in Local
-Make the required changes in either the UI or the service backend and run the flowing commands.
-(Docker for desktop is required)
+Make the required changes in either the UI or the service backend and run the flowing commands. ([Docker Desktop] is required)
 ```sh
 cd message-board
 docker-compose build